phoenix-frozen/StarfishNet/README.md

 StarfishNet
 ===========

-This is the Starfish protocol.
+This is the StarfishNet protocol.
 Named for the neurological independence of the limbs of a starfish from the rest of the animal; nonetheless, the limbs and CNS visibly and functionally form part of a single, coherent body.

 StarfishNet works the same way.
 Much as in other 802.15.4-based wireless sensor network protocols, there is a single coordinator node at the centre of